Skip to content

 As our researchers have found, Mom-and-Pop hardware stores have been closing at an accelerated pace across New Jersey.
 Perhaps representing a bygone era, it seems that if you have a local hardware store, the only way to survive is to shop there first and often.

-One of the oldest hardware stores in New Jersey was Antrim Hardware, founded in 1889 by Elwood H. Antrim in Camden.
+One of the oldest hardware stores in New Jersey was Antrim Hardware in Camden, New Jersey, founded in 1889 by Elwood H. Antrim.
 It operated for nearly a century and became a central part of the local industrial community.
 Antrim Hardware expanded in the early 20th century and adjusted to economic shifts, but as Camden’s industrial base eroded in the late 20th century, the store’s viability waned.
 The business was sold to a Philadelphia firm in the 1980s and eventually closed.
 Our researchers found more:

 Cerbo’s Lumber & Hardware in Parsippany, New Jersey, was established in 1948; Cerbo’s was a family-operated business that served the area for 76 years before closing in September 2024.
 The Cerbo family still operates the town’s oldest business, Cerbo Greenhouse and Garden Center, which remains active after 112 years.
 855 US-46, Parsippany-Troy Hills, NJ 07054